 Some parts of Blast2GO 5 are not working (Show Blast Results, Welcome Part, Create Workflow) running Linux system.

-You need to install some packages depending your distribution.
-For Ubuntu/Debian: apt-get install libxss1 libgconf-2-4 For Fedora: yum install libXScrnSaver libXScrnSaver.i686 GConf2 For CentOS: yum install libXScrnSaver GConf2
+You need to install some packages depending on your distribution in order to make some parts of Blast2GO to work.
+For Ubuntu/Debian: apt-get install libxss1 libgconf-2-4 For Fedora: yum install libXScrnSaver libXScrnSaver.i686 GConf2 For CentOS: yum install libXScrnSaver GConf2 For more information on Show Blast Results or create Workflows, please have a look at the OmicsBox user manual online.

-To install Blast2GO in Linux systems follow the next steps: 0.
+To the Blast2GO installer in Linux systems follow the next steps: 0.
 Open a terminal in the folder where you have downloaded the installer.
 1. Unzip the file: tar -xvf Blast2GO_unix_X_X_XX.zip 2.
 Make sure the .sh file has execution permissions: chmod +x Blast2GO_unix_X_X_XX.sh 3.
 Execute the .sh file: ./Blast2GO_unix_X_X_XX.sh An installation wizard should open.
-Just follow the instructions on screen.
-Note:
+Just follow the instructions on the

 This article describes how you can get Blast2GO installed in a central computer where multiple users have access and what you need to configure so that it doesn’t ask for the License key for every new user and the updates are performed centrally.
 0.0.
 You need a Unix user group that common to all the users that will execute Blast2GO.